erik78se/layer-pyapp-snapped/tutorial-charm-with-layer-snap.md

     filename: pyapp.snap
     description: A pyapp snap
 ```
-What we notice here, is the included [charm-resource].
-This makes the [layer-snap] aware that we _may_ attach a package along with our deployment (It will be uploaded to the juju controller who then distributes it to our pyapp units).
+Notice the included [charm-resource] "pyapp-snap".
+This  _allow us_ to attach a snap package along with our deployment.
+If we do so, it will be uploaded to the juju controller and distributed to pyapp.

-We won't attach a local snap as a resource in this tutorial, but feel free to try it on your own by reading about it in the [layer-snap].
-The resource is just going to be a placeholder and since we leave it out, [layer-snap] will automatically download our snap from snapstore.io with we deploy.
+We won't attach a local snap in this tutorial, but feel free to try it on your own (Read: [layer-snap]).
+The resource is just a placeholder and since we leave it out, [layer-snap] will automatically download our snap from snapstore.io when we deploy the charm.

 Lets continue and see how easy the charm code gets for us.